Atomox/ExampleCode/docker.readme.md

 # Running Docker
 ## Docker Client
+This is *not* Docker-Compose.
+Docker client is for single container management.

 - `docker` -- show all commands
 - `docker pull [image name]` -- Pull down from docker hub.
 - `dock run [image name]` -- Run the image.